PipeWire/wireplumber/docs/rst/daemon/configuration/settings.rst

    :Default value: ``null`` (no role is assigned)

-.. describe:: node.filter.forward-format

-   When a "filter" pair of nodes (such as echo-cancel or filter-chain) is linked to a device node that has a different channel map than the filter nodes, this option allows the channel map of the filter nodes to be changed to match the channel map of the device node.
-The change is applied to both ends of the "filter", so that any streams linked to the filter are also reconfigured to match the target channel map.

-   This is useful, for instance, to make sure that an application will be properly configured to output surround audio to a surround device, even when going through a filter that was not explicitly configured to have a surround channel map.

-   :Default value: ``false``

 .. describe:: node.restore-default-targets

    This setting enables WirePlumber to store and restore the "default" source